veeru-d/sqlite-electron-v2/README.md

   - electron - WORKS
 - encrypted database:
   - android - WORKS
-  - electron - ERROR `database is not a file`
+  - electron - ERROR `file is not a database`

 ## Info on the app
 This is a **DEMO** app based on **latest** versions of `ionic, angular, capacitor` app with android and electron platforms.
 Uses latest `@capacitor-community/sqlite` plugin.</br></br>